 To dispense the material, the operator simply places the container on the digital scale located under the valves and enters the total pour amount and the required ratio of the second component.
 The computer will calculate the amounts of prepolymer and curative, then turn on the prepolymer valve and begin reading the changing value of the scale (each material is moved from the tank by applying 5-10 PSI of nitrogen in each tank).

 When the required amount of prepolymer is transferred to the pail, the prepolymer valve is closed and the curative valve is opened immediately.
-As soon as the calculated amount of curative is dispensed into the pail, the dispenser will sound an alarm signalling the operator to retrieve the pale from the scale, manually mix the material, and pour it into the molds.
+As soon as the calculated amount of curative is dispensed into the pail, the operator will retrieve the pale from the scale, manually mix the material, and pour it into the molds.
 Each pour can vary from 0.5lbs to 50lbs (0.2kg to 23kg), making the machine useful for both small and large hand pours.
 The accuracy of the machine is 2% of the total weight and 0.2 points of the set ratio.